 Psychologist consultation: A doctoral level psychologist is available for in-person consultation with staff, which can consist of presentations, seminars, or bedside coaching.
 Also available for online consultation on specific issues or cases.

 Are there any special technical requirements for taking the course online?
 The course will only be available on our website.
 You will need to verify, before the course start date, that network settings will allow users access while at the hospital.
 Also, some content includes audio and videos that appear on other websites.
 Accessibility to all content should be tested in advance.
-Staff will also be able to access the course on devices outside the hospital, on their own time: via pc, laptops, tablets, or smartphones.
+Staff will also be able to access the course on devices outside the hospital, on their own time: via pc, laptops, or tablets.
+The course is not optimized for display on smart phones.

 Can I preview the content?
 Yes.
 Please send an email to email@example.com if you would like a "Sneak Peek" preview.
 Also please see our Course Content document to learn more.
 References related to course development: Hall, SL, and MT Hynan, eds.
 2015.
 “Interdisciplinary Recommendations for the Psychosocial Support of NICU Parents.”
 Journal of Perinatology 35: Supplement.